 Tips for a greener Christmas dinner

 The festive season is one for indulgence – from family time and cheesy films, to gifts and of course food.
-But something that we can cut down on, without compromising the fun, is the amount of energy we consume.
+But something that we can cut down on, without compromising the fun, is our impact on the environment and the amount of energy we consume.

 Consider carefully the size of turkey you actually need.
 A crown or butterfly might be sufficient – 2.5kg (6lb) is more than enough for six people.
 Cooking at 180C for 20 minutes per 450g (1lb) plus 20 minutes is sufficient.
 This means you should be able to cook your turkey in around 2 ½ hours.